 This homemade vegan gnocchi with easy one-pan roasted cherry tomato confit will turn you into a gnocchi snob, I promise!
-You’ll never buy gnocchi again, you may not even order it in a restaurant… This is an easy recipe, but not a super fast one, although absolutely worth it.
-For speedy and super-healthy, try my pasta with fresh green sauce!
+You’ll never buy gnocchi again, you may not even order it in a restaurant when you can make such delicious soft gnocchi at home.

 For years I failed to understand why people were so obsessed with gnocchi and talked about “little fluffy melt-in-your-mouth pillows of goodness”.

 Every time I had tried to make them at home or had them in a restaurant (needless to say packaged gnocchi were never an improvement either) ended in disappointment.